 - Overnights in traditional ger camps: Throughout the trip, we'll be spending our nights beneath the stars.
 We’ll rest up in the great outdoors in these traditional nomadic dwellings similar to yurts.

 A $500 deposit is required to secure your spot, in addition to a non-refundable payment of $665 for the flights within Mongolia which we will book for you.
 We have a limited capacity, and we expect the trip to fill quickly.
 The deposit is nonrefundable after three days.
-The trip will cost a total of $5,490 (the $500 deposit plus the $4,990 final payment), which covers all fixed costs including accommodations, local guides, and all meals and activities listed in the itinerary.
+The trip will cost a total of $5,490 (the $500 deposit plus $665 for the internal flights with the remaining $4,325 final payment), which covers all fixed costs including accommodations, local guides, and all meals and activities listed in the itinerary.

 QUESTIONS ABOUT THE TRIP?